NLPatVCU/medaCy/guide/command_line_interface.md

 Note that the directories for `-gt` and `-pd` must already exist.
 If these arguments are not passed, the cross validation groundtruth and predictions will not be written anywhere.

 The data outputted to the `-gt` and `-pd` directories is especially useful when combined with medaCy's inter-dataset agreement calculator.
-The command for this is `python -m medacy.tools.calculators.inter_dataset_agreement`.
+The command for this is `python -m bratlib.calculators.entity_agreement ~/datasets/my_dataset predictions`.
 Inter-dataset agreement can measure how similar the groudtruth is to the original dataset, or how similar the fold predictions are to the groundtruth, etc.